 Browse F.A.Q.
 Topics

-Will I receive the same number of FLW credits as LCU credits?FLW credits and LCU credits are different credits, each awarded for the kind of training received.
-Should an Extension Studies student want to have their LCU credits become are of a degree with the UofN, they would apply to the Dean of the College who will be awarding the degree, to consider the LCU credits as Transfer Credit.
+Will I receive the same number of Full Learning Week (FLW) credits as Learning Components Units (LCU) credits?FLW credits and LCU credits are different credits, each awarded for the kind of training received.
+Should an Extension Studies student want to have their LCU credits become part of a degree with the UofN, they would apply to the Dean of the College who will be awarding the degree, to consider the LCU credits as Transfer Credit.
 The Dean would then evaluate the training received through the Extension Studies course, its appropriateness for the degree being pursued, and award FLW credit as they see fit.
 This is the same process as if you ask for prior learning from a different educational institution to be considered for Transfer Credit.

 How do the credits earned with Extension Studies relate to a UofN degree path?The credits earned through Extension Studies are LCU (Learning Component Units) with ONE credit earned for every twenty-five hours of focused learning activities.
 The student can request that any Extension Studies credits be considered for a degree that they are pursuing through the UofN.
 It will be the Dean of the College which is awarding the degree who decides if the Extension Studies courses taken are relevant for that degree, and if so how may credits will be awarded.
 So, for example, if you have completed an Extension Studies course in Barista skills, you might be able to make an excellent cup of coffee, but these credits would not be appropriate for a Biblical Studies degree.